-Four out of five adults experience back or neck pain at some point in their lives.
+Four out of five adults experience neck or back pain at some point in their lives.
 The lower back is the most common area for this pain to occur, often as a result of compressed nerves in the region of the lumbar vertebrae.
-More people experience lower back problems than elsewhere along the spine because the lumbar region bears most of the weight of the upper body and is flexible enough to allow for a wide range of motion.
+More people experience problems in the lower back than elsewhere along the spine because the lumbar region bears most of the weight of the upper body and is flexible enough to allow for a wide range of motion.
 Repetitive bending and twisting exacerbates the natural wear and tear of aging, making the lower back particularly prone to conditions like spinal stenosis and osteoarthritis.

 But it’s important to remember that sciatica itself is not a true condition; it’s merely a description of the symptoms caused by sciatic nerve compression.
 And what causes that compression?
 Any number of spinal conditions, including: